Skip to Content

 5. Popping: Popping is another indicator of sediment build-up in your heater tank.
 But in this case, rather than flushing your water heater out, you will want to replace the anode rod.
 This component is installed in the average water heater to stop minerals from building up.
 In homes with soft water, magnesium rods are more common, but in houses with hard, alkaline water, your heater will usually have an aluminum anode rod.
 That popping sound is a sign that your aluminum rod has worn out and is no longer doing its job, meaning you will have to get it replaced.

 Don’t let spooky water heater sounds haunt you this Halloween!
-Call All City Plumbing for service now at (909) 552-7550, or send us a message online.
+Call All City Plumbing, Air & Electrical for service now at (909) 552-7550, or send us a message online.

 Categories: